Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: A Reconstruction Conjecture

 Having stated our conjecture, we now assess the extent to which it enables us to reconstruct the underlying dark-matter velocity distribution from the halo-mass function.
 In particular, we shall test this conjecture within the context of an illustrative dark-matter model in which $g_M(M)$ deviates significantly from that of purely cold dark matter in a variety of ways within different regions of model-parameter space.
 For a set of illustrative points in that parameter space, we will then reconstruct $g_M(M)$ using our conjecture and compare it with the corresponding ``true'' $g_M(M)$ distribution.

 The model which we shall adopt for purposes of illustration --- a model which was introduced in Ref.~\cite{Dienes:2020bmn} --- is one in which the cosmological abundance of dark matter is generated non-thermally, via the decays of unstable dark-sector particles.
-The details of this model are summarized in Sect.~IV of Ref.~\cite{Dienes:2020bmn}.~ However, for our present purposes, these details are unimportant.
-We are simply interested in the dark-matter velocity distributions to which the model gives rise --- velocity distributions which we shall view solely as test functions for our conjecture.
-Indeed, by varying the parameters of this model --- in particular, two parameters $r$ and $s$ which govern the coupling structure of the dark-sector particles --- we are able to realize a variety of qualitatively different dark-matter velocity distributions in a straightforward way.
+The dark sector in this scenario consists of an ensemble of $N$ real scalar fields $\phi_\ell$ with $\ell = 0, 1, 2, \ldots, N-1$ whose decay widths are dominated by two-body processes associated with trilinear terms in the interaction Lagrangian of the form